HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/2024-07-24-Available-Pre-trained-Deep-Learning-Models-in-`torchvision.models`-Subpackage.md

 </div>

 There are 100 convolution layers and 1 fully-connected layer, and for this reason the model is called ResNet-**101**[^4].
+By the way, in addition to `print` function, blog[^5] also provides several other visualization methods to help users to better know about network structure of ResNet-101.

 <br>